-The protocol, as a whole, is designed as a natural extension to the HTTP protocol [I-D.ietf-httpbis-p1-messaging] using a framework defined in [I-D.ietf-httpbis-p7-auth].
+The protocol, as a whole, is designed as a natural extension to the HTTP-protocol [RFC7230] using a framework defined in [RFC7235].
 Internally, the server and the client will first perform a cryptographic key exchange, using the secret password as a "tweak" to the exchange.
 The key-exchange will only succeed when the secrets used by the both peers are correctly related (i.e. generated from the same password).
 Then, both peers will verify the authentication results by confirming the sharing of the exchanged key.
 This section describes a brief image of the protocol and the exchanged messages.